Nguyễn Thái

-Nguyễn Thái aka Thai Nguyen (born January 30, 1930) is a former South Vietnamese government official who later attacked the regime of President Ngô Đình Diệm for its corruption.
+Nguyễn Thái Thai Nguyen (born January 30, 1930) is a former South Vietnamese government official who later attacked the regime of President Ngô Đình Diệm for its corruption.
 He was the first high-ranking government official to speak up against the Ngo family's corruption.
 Since the 1990s he has campaigned for reconciliation in Vietnam and elsewhere.

 Relation with Ngô Đình Diệm

 In 1952, Thái — then, a graduate student at Cornell — first met Diệm as a political exile in Lakewood, New Jersey and helped him make contacts with American politicians and academics.
 Thái returned to Saigon in 1954 and became one of the closest aides to President Diệm.
 In late 1961, he resigned as Director General of the national news agency, Vietnam Press, to accept the Nieman Fellowship in Journalism at Harvard (1962–1963).
 In 1962, Thái published Is South Vietnam Viable?, exposing the corruption of the Ngo Family dictatorship and accurately predicting the imminent November 1963 coup which overthrew the Diem regime one year later.